tu2-atmanand/task-board-docs/docs/5_How_To/6_HowToUseBoardSettings.md

 ### Add Column Button

 This button allows you to add more column to this board.
-Once you press on this button, a pop will appear as shown below :
+Once you press on this button, the add new column modal should open as shown in the below image :

 ![Add Column PopUp](/assets/AddColumnModal.png)

-This pop-up will ask you to select the type of the new column and the name of this new column, which are the most important fields.
-Dont worry, you can change the name of the column later at any time.
-But the type of the Column will be fixed.
-If you want to change the type, you will have to create a new Column and delete the previous one.
+Read more about this here : [How to add a new column](/docs/5_How_To/5_HowToAddNewColumn.md).

-## Delete This Board Button
+### Delete This Board Button

 This button will delete the current board.
 After you click on this button, a pop up will appear to ask you for Confirmation.

-This operation is not reversible.
+This operation is only reversible till you click on the save button, after that the changes will be saved.
 Take care while delete the board.
 But its also easy to create a new board, if you remember the board structure.
 Don't worry!

 {: .note }
 > Deleting a board or changing any setting inside the board makes no changes to you tasks.
 You can only change the content of your tasks either from the Task Editor or using the delete button inside the Task Item Card.

+## Save Button

+{: .new-title }
+> Save Button
+>
+> Remember to press on the `Save` button after you have changed any value for the Board settings.

+This button has been specially added so you can make as many changes as you like, but if you have made any mistakes, you can simply close the modal, so your mistakes are ignored.